kolkhis/tech-notes/linux/bash/bash_cheatsheet.md

 $$    # The process ID (PID) of the shell.
 In an explicit subshell it expands to the PID of the current "main shell", not the subshell.
 This is different from $BASHPID!
 $!    # The process ID (PID) of the most recently executed background pipeline (like started with command &)
 $-    # Current option flags set by the shell itself, on invocation, or using the set builtin command.
 It's just a set of characters.
+$?    # The exit code of the last run command.
 ```